Your Complete Financial Planning Toolkit

 Compound interest is interest calculated on the initial principal amount and also on the accumulated interest from previous periods.
 This means your investment grows exponentially over time, as you earn interest on both your original investment and the interest you've already earned.

-How does compound interest work?
+How does the savings goal calculator work?

 What is the difference between simple interest and compound interest?